Dispersionless integrable hierarchies and GL(2,R) geometry: Introduction

 For every $x\in M$, the equation $\omega(\lambda)=0$ defines a 1-parameter family of hyperplanes in $T_xM$ parametrised by $\lambda$; these are known as $\alpha$-hyperplanes.
-A codimension one submanifold of $ M$ is said to be an {\it $\alpha$-manifold} if all its tangent spaces are $\alpha$-hyperplanes \cite{Krynski}.
-A $GL(2, \bbbr)$ structure is said to be {\em involutive\/} \cite{Bryant2} or {\it $\alpha$-integrable} \cite{Krynski} if every $\alpha$-hyperplane is tangential to some $\alpha$-manifold (one can show that $\alpha$-manifolds of an involutive $GL(2, \bbbr)$ structure depend on 1 arbitrary function of 1 variable; see Section \ref{sec:alpha-num}).
-The existence of $\alpha$-manifolds suggests that involutive $GL(2, \bbbr)$ structures are amenable to twistor-theoretic methods, cf. \cite{Gin}.
+A codimension one submanifold of $M$ is said to be an {\it $\alpha$-manifold} if all its tangent spaces are $\alpha$-hyperplanes \cite{Krynski}.